apache/cordova-docs/docs/en/1.0.0/phonegap/media/media.release.md

 Description
 -----------

 Function `media.release` is a synchronous function that releases the underlying operating systems audio resources.
-This function is particularily important for Android as there are a finite amount of OpenCore instances for media playback.
+This function is particularly important for Android as there are a finite amount of OpenCore instances for media playback.
 Developers should call the 'release' function when they no longer need the Media resource.

 Supported Platforms
 -------------------

 - Android
+- iOS

 Quick Example
 -------------